gigo333/imgScript/node/README.md

-Node Js version of the project
+Node Js version of the project.